rhelmus/virtmem/doc/manual.md

 structure](http://stackoverflow.com/a/8782794).
 While it is possible to make this data available through a memory page (as is done normally) in the `->` overload function, synchronizing the data back is more tricky.
-For this reason, another proxy class is used (virtmem::CVirtPtr::CMemberWrapper) which is returned when the `->` operator is called.
+For this reason, another proxy class is used (virtmem::VPtr::MemberWrapper) which is returned when the `->` operator is called.
 This proxy class has also its `->` operator overloaded, and this overload returns the actual data.
 The lifetime of this proxy class is important and matches that of the lifetime the data needs